alanepontesw/big-data-design-systems/README.md

         *  Torrent
     * Data consistency in s3:
       * Read after write consistency for PUTS of new objects. (if you write the file and read it immediately afterwards you will be able to view the data)
-      * Eventual Consistency for overwrites PUTS and Deletes (if you update an existing file or delete a file and read it immediately, you may get the older version, or yoy may not.
+      * Eventual Consistency for overwrites PUTS and Deletes (if you update an existing file or delete a file and read it immediately, you may get the older version, or you may not.
 It means, can take some time to propagate)
     * S3 Storage Class:
       * It's import choice the right storage class
       ![S3 Storage Class](./images/the_right_storage_class.png)